g-sezen/Privacyidea-Kurulumu-Microsoft-RDP-ve-OpenVPN-Entegrasyonu/Install.md

 ![Image 2](images/webui/privacyidea-webui-002.png)

-2. Create a new realm (Config > Realms) tab and set it as default.
+2. Create a new realm (Config > Realms tab) and set it as default.

 ![Image 3](images/webui/privacyidea-webui-003.png)

 ![Image 4](images/webui/privacyidea-webui-004.png)

-4. Register the user from the Users tab.
+3. Register the user from the Users tab.

 ![Image 5](images/webui/privacyidea-webui-005.png)

-5.1 Go to the Tokens section.
+4.1 Go to the Tokens section.
 Select TOTP from the Enroll token section.
-5.2 Choose the realm you just created.
+4.2 Choose the realm you just created.
-5.3 Choose the realm you just created.
+4.3 Choose the realm you just created.
-5.4 Enter the username you created on MySQL as the Username.
+4.4 Enter the username you created on MySQL as the Username.
-5.5 Leave the Pin field blank.
+4.5 Leave the Pin field blank.
-5.6 You can configure a container by choosing Assign the token to a container.
+4.6 You can configure a container by choosing Assign the token to a container.
-5.7 Enroll the token by clicking Enroll Token and assign it to the user.
+4.7 Enroll the token by clicking Enroll Token and assign it to the user.
-5.8 Note: The username on the RDP server you are connecting to must match the username you defined in PrivacyIDEA.
+4.8 Note: The username on the RDP server you are connecting to must match the username you defined in PrivacyIDEA.

 ![Image 6](images/webui/privacyidea-webui-006.png)